 CBI for Youth Resilience

-Resilience is a protective process that enables youth to adapt and thrive amid adversity, supporting their positive development.
-From a social-ecological perspective, resilience emerges through interactions across multiple systems, requiring coordinated efforts at individual, relational, and structural levels (Brennan, 2007)1.
-Community organizations play a critical role in this process by addressing systemic inequities and bridging gaps between public services and individuals.
-Their locally grounded efforts can reduce disparities in access to care and promote more equitable developmental outcomes for youth.
+Resilience is a protective process that enables young people to adapt and grow in the face of adversity, supporting their healthy development and well-being.
+From a social-ecological perspective, resilience develops through interactions across multiple systems, including individual, relational, and structural levels, and requires coordinated efforts within and across these domains (Brennan, 2007)1.
+Community organizations are central to this process.
+By addressing systemic inequities and connecting public resources with those most affected, they help reduce disparities in access to care and promote fairer developmental outcomes for youth.

 - Tang, Y., Im, G., & Zhang, Y. (2025, August 7-9).
 Community efforts in promoting youth resilience: A scoping review of community-based programs [Poster presentation].
 APA 2025 Convention, Denver, CO, United States.